Cabarrus County DWI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make phone calls.
-Use one of these calls to contact a lawyer or a trusted family member who can help you navigate the next steps.
+- Phone Calls: You will be allowed to make a reasonable number of phone calls to contact family, friends, or a DUI attorney.

 Critical Deadlines

-- Court Appearance Dates: You will receive a court date at the time of your release or shortly thereafter.
-Missing this court date can result in a warrant for your arrest and further legal penalties.
+- Court Appearance: Your court date will be listed on your release paperwork.
+Missing your court date can result in a warrant for your arrest.

 DUI Enforcement in Cabarrus County